Matthews claims Paris-Nice lead for Australian team

 In the general classification, those bonus seconds edged him four seconds ahead of Pedersen and overnight leader Sam Bennett, who was bamboozled by the late fall and came fifth in a tight finish.

+"That's sprinting, I felt great and was hoping for another win," the Irishman said.

-Matthews is unlikely to keep the race lead on Tuesday when a 14.7km time-trial will blow the field apart.
+Matthews has a major task on his hands to keep the race lead on Tuesday when a 14.7km time-trial could blow the field apart.

 Overall favourites Primoz Roglic and Tao Geoghegan Hart both finished with the main pack behind the crash but were awarded the same time as the winners.